kishore7eng/Bio-BERT/README.md

 To study more about the existing models, Pleas have a look at following research papers.

-DISCLAIMER: This project is not used for any commercialisation, rather only for Academic Purpose.

 Christopher Clark, Mark Yatskar, and Luke Zettlemoyer.
 2019.
 Don’t Take the Easy Way Out: Ensemble Based Methods for Avoiding Known Dataset Bi- ases.
 In Proceedings of the 2019 Conference on Empirical Methods in Natural